fgsfdsfgs/max_vita/README.md

 * isage for the native audio backend for OpenAL-Soft;
 * Brandonheat8 for providing the old LiveArea assets;
 * Freakler for providing the new LiveArea assets.

+## Legal

+This project has no direct affiliation with Take-Two Interactive Software, Inc., Rockstar Games, Inc. or Remedy Entertainment Oyj and/or the "Max Payne" brand.
+"Max Payne" is a Take-Two Interactive Software, Inc. brand.
+All Rights Reserved.

+No assets or program code from the original game or its Android port are included in this project.
+We do not condone piracy in any way, shape or form and encourage users to legally own the original game.

+The video game "Max Payne" is copyright © 2001 Remedy Entertainment Oyj and/or Take-Two Interactive Software, Inc. The Android version, "Max Payne Mobile", is copyright © 2012 Rockstar Games, Inc. and/or Take-Two Interactive Software, Inc. "Max Payne" and "Max Payne Mobile" are trademarks of their respective owners.
+All Rights Reserved.

+Unless specified otherwise, the source code provided in this repository is licenced under the MIT License.
+Please see the accompanying LICENSE file.